Devisualization/spew/README.md

 ## Platform support
 - Windows 7+ (tested on Windows 10 officially only)

-Depends upon libuv for sockets+timer support.
+Depends upon LibUV for sockets+timer+file watcher support.
 Can load+extract from a [Nuget]() package.
-Thie linked packed is fat, meaning it should work on Linux, OSX and Windows.
+The linked packed is fat, meaning it should work on Linux, OSX and Windows.

 ## Tasks